Overview and Statistics

 RECOVERY: $560,000 JURY AWARD

-The defendant in this case was driving down the middle lane of a street when he perceived that a transit but was immediately and wrongly turning into his lane.
+The defendant in this case was driving down the middle lane of a street when he perceived that a transit bus was immediately and wrongly turning into his lane.
 To avoid colliding with the bus, he swerved sharply to the left.
-Unfortunately, this caused his vehicle to roll over into the other lane and oncoming traffic.
+Unfortunately, this caused his vehicle to roll over into the other lane of oncoming traffic.
 His car actually rolled onto the plaintiff’s vehicle.
 The plaintiff broke her pelvis, ankle, and wrists because of the incident; additionally, she incurred over $100,000 in medical bills and lost over $50,000 in wages because she had to recuperate.
 To recover for her injuries, she sued the driver of the car, the driver of the bus, and the employer of the bus driver.
-The company claimed that its driver was acting appropriately-against the allegations of the defendant, car driver-and that it and its employee-driver had not part in this crash and subsequent lawsuit.
+The company claimed that its driver was acting appropriately, against the allegations of the defendant, car driver, and that it and its employee-driver had no participation in this crash and subsequent lawsuit.
 The jury found that all three were liable and awarded the plaintiff $510,000 for non-economic damages and $50,000 for past wages.